Casta: "Colonial Caste System" debate

 Often called the sistema de castas or the sociedad de castas, there was no fixed system of classification for individuals, as careful archival research has shown.
 There was considerable fluidity in society, with the same individuals being identified by different categories simultaneously or over time.
 Individuals self-identified by particular terms, often to shift their status from one category to another to their advantage.
 For example, both mestizos and Spaniards were exempt from tribute obligations, but were both equally subject to the Inquisition.
 Indios, on the other hand, paid tribute yet were exempt from the Inquisition.
 In certain cases, a mestizo might try to "pass" as an indio to escape the Inquisition.
 An indio might try to pass as a Mestizo to escape tribute obligations.

 Casta paintings produced largely in 18th-century Mexico have influenced modern understandings of race in Spanish America, a concept which began infiltrating Bourbon Spain from France and Northern Europe during this time.
 They purport to show a fixed "system" of racial hierarchy which has been disputed by modern academia.
 These paintings should be evaluated as the production by elites in New Spain for an elite viewership in both Spanish territories and abroad portrayals of mixtures of Spaniards with other ethnicities, some of which have been interpreted as being pejorative in nature or seeking social outrage.
 They are thus useful for understanding elites and their attitudes toward non-elites, and quite valuable as illustrations of aspects of material culture in the late colonial era.

 The process of mixing ancestries by the union of people of different races is known in the modern era as mestizaje (mestiçagem /pt/, /pt/).
-In Spanish colonial law, mixed-race castas were classified as part of the república de españoles and not the república de indios, which set indigenous people outside the Hispanic sphere with different duties and rights to those of Spaniards and Mestizos.
+In Spanish colonial law, mixed-race castas were classified as part of the república de españoles and not the república de indios, which set Indians outside the Hispanic sphere with different duties and rights to those of Spaniards and Mestizos.